JaredLBailey/JaredLBailey.github.io/_posts/2023-04-06-Finding-Prime-Numbers-With-Python.md

 ```

 <br/>
-We continue through the loop until there are no more numbers to check in the number_range.
+We continue passing through the loop until there are no more numbers to check in the number_range.
 At this point, our prime_list will look like the following:
 ```
 print(prime_list)
 >>> [2,3,5,7,11,13,17,19]